 - Investigate known or suspected internal theft, external theft, or vendor fraud.

-Things a Loss Prevention Specialist Should Know How to Do
+What a Loss Prevention Specialist Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.